superduper-io/superduper/README.md

 This will set up a playground environment that includes:
 - an installation of SuperDuperDB
-- an installation of a MongoDB instance containing YouTube transcripts
+- an installation of a MongoDB instance containing image data and `torch` models
-- TO BE COMPLETED BY KARTIK AND DUNCAN

 Have fun!